aubreypwd/config/README.md

 I can then, at any time run `brew bundle "$HOME/Brewfile"` to install anything tracked there.

+### My Applications _via_ `brew cask`

+I have some applications I build as [electron](https://www.electronjs.org/) apps, e.g. [Reedsy](https://github.com/aubreypwd/reedsy-mac) that can be installed using `brew cask` as well.
+I manage a [tap](https://github.com/aubreypwd/homebrew-cask/) for all the apps you can install.

+Once you add the tap, you can find the repo for the tap at `/usr/local/Homebrew/Library/Taps/aubreypwd/homebrew-cask`.

 ---

-## Custom zsh aliases and custom functions
+## Custom zsh aliases and custom functions via `antigen`

 All my aliases and custom functions are `oh-my-zsh` [plugins](https://github.com/aubreypwd?tab=repositories&q=zsh-plugin-&type=&language=) that can be installed using `antigen`, e.g. [aubreypwd/zsh-plugin-x](https://github.com/aubreypwd/zsh-plugin-x#development).

-If you install them using `master` (default) I can contribute to the repo by simply going to `$HOME/.antigen/bundles/aubreypwd/zsh-plugin-<name>`.
+If you install them using SSH, you can contribute to the repo by simply going to `$HOME/.antigen/bundles/aubreypwd/zsh-plugin-<name>`.

 - [Template for creating new plugins](https://github.com/aubreypwd/zsh-plugin-template)